OpenRefine/openrefine.org/documentation.md

 # Documentation for Developers
 Want to extend or translate OpenRefine?
 You will find what you need on the [wiki for developers](https://github.com/OpenRefine/OpenRefine/wiki/Documentation-For-Developers)

+Do you have questions or want to connect with other like minded developer, the [dev. discussion list](https://groups.google.com/forum/?fromgroups#!forum/openrefine-dev) is here for you!